10up/SketchPress/README.md

 ## WP Version ##

 Last note, I started this project using WordPress 3.4 as a reference, and then migrated to 3.5 beta.
 There are some inconsistencies, but the idea is to use the trunk version of WordPress as a reference for new UI elements whenever possible and prudent.
+See the note above about WP 3.8 and MP6 styles.

 ## Contributing ##